Out of Ambit

 SEGNBORA (resigned sigh): Yes, it’s true, I also married these two idiots.

-SUNSPARK: Well, there’s no accounting for tastes.
+SUNSPARK: Well, there’s no accounting for taste.

 SEGNBORA: As well as this delightful creature.